steveclarke/mcp-superthread-plus/docs/project-card-relationship.md

 ## Conclusion

-The card "Projects: Remove Related Card" on the SuperThread MCP board was indeed a separate feature from "Cards: Remove Related Card", despite the documentation confusion.
+The card "Projects: Remove Related Card" on the Superthread MCP board was indeed a separate feature from "Cards: Remove Related Card", despite the documentation confusion.
 Projects require dedicated endpoints for relationship management even though they share card-like properties internally.

 **The real endpoints were undocumented** but discoverable through browser network inspection.
 The correct format uses the card ID in the URL path: `/{team_id}/epics/{epic_id}/cards/{card_id}` with no request body.